Contents

 Student BMO Airmiles Mastercard

-Just like with other BMO credit cards, there are some awesome perks, including rental car discounts, you can get just for holding this card.
+Just like with other BMO credit cards, there are some awesome perks, including rental car discounts, that you can get just for holding this card.
 These include:

 • Up to 7% off Booking.com